Showing posts with label AAAA. Show all posts

 It is pretty easy for us to understand that Jesus is not telling Peter to get out a clicker, and when he gets to 491, he is justified in telling his brother he is out of luck -- he reached "the limit" of forgiveness.

-Much of understanding the eschatology relies on this type of hermeneutics (the method used for interpretation, using the Bible to interpret the Bible) -- when is a "number" a counting number, and when is it a statement of magnitude?
-There is a reason for understanding Greek, Hebrew, Aramaic, Latin, etc -- as well as understanding some things in the context of the times (eg donkey vs horse, washing feet, greeting with a kiss, etc)
+Much of understanding the eschatology relies on this type of hermeneutics -- the Lutheran method used for interpretation, "using the Bible to interpret the Bible".
+When is a "number" a counting number, and when is it a statement of magnitude?
+There is a reason for understanding Greek, Hebrew, Aramaic, Latin, etc. -- as well as understanding some things in the context of the times (e.g. donkey vs horse, washing feet, greeting with a kiss, etc.)

 A highly recommended for ALL, but especially for those caught in the pride/despair cycle of AC and being concerned about "how they feel".